Nicaragua, Costa Rica and Panama in

 Managua - Juigalpa - Leon - Grenada - Ometepe Island - San Jose - Tortuguero - Cartago - Monteverde - Manuel Antonio - Panama City

-We arrived in Managua late in the night, so we took a taxi from the airport straight to the hotel we had booked ahead.
+We arrived in Managua late at night, so we took a taxi from the airport straight to the hotel we had booked ahead.

 We tried to wake up early, but after the long flight, all we could manage was 8 am.
-We ate breakfast (famous gallo pinto, the first time of many ahead, so we enjoyed it a lot) and went to the National Theater to buy tickets for the evening show.
+We ate breakfast - famous gallo pinto, the first time of many ahead, so we enjoyed it a lot.
+Then we went to the National Theater to buy tickets for the evening show.

 The Theater is located next to the old cathedral, so we spent some time visiting the church from outside (the building is in bad condition thus closed).

 Then we took a taxi to Mercado el Mayoreo, where we caught a bus to Juigalpa (about 3 hours).

 In Juigalpa, we told the driver to stop near the museum.
 They will know what museum you mean, although to get there you still need to walk some more (about 5 blocks up the hill from the main road).

 Those of you who read our blog know that Chris is a fan of anthropomorphic stone figures.
 Which means he finds them everywhere we go.
 In Nicaragua, a place he had dreamed of visiting was a small museum in Juigalpa (Museo Arqueologico Gregorio Aguilar Barea).
 It features a significant collection of human-shaped, pre-Columbian stone carvings.
 They were fascinating (see our photos).
 Another part of the museum exhibits the weirdest artifacts we've ever seen.
 It included genetically deformed animals (like a two-headed calf), unrecognized by anyone hybrid of fish and bird (the poster-board called it el diablo), and even a human cyclops baby preserved in a big jar.